River Detectives: Trying to Solve the Mysteries of Kachess

-Today you can still see the remnants of human activities such as logging, mining and road construction.
+A Broken System Today you can still see the remnants of human activities such as logging, mining and road construction.
 Their impacts continue to negatively impact bull trout and other native species.
 Learn about each impact by clicking on the toggles below:

 Human impacts have severely altered this important bull trout habitat.
 Mining on Mineral Creek began in the early 1900’s and continued until 1953 (Kugel, 45).
 Intensive clear cut logging also took place throughout the watershed including through the river corridor.
 Without vegetation in the floodplain, the riverbed became unstable.

 The road that leads down to what is now the Mineral Springs trail head puts lots of sediment into the system.
 When originally built, this road went from the parking area south to the riverbed, which altered tributaries that fed Kachess River.
 To make matters worse, during logging operations this road extended down the river bed to a landing on the opposite side of the river.
-Each winter and spring the road would be washed out when water levels rose and each summer another road would be dozed back in.
+Each winter and spring the road washed out when water levels rose and each summer another road was dozed back in.
 Putting in the road negatively impacted the river bed and removed trees from the system that are important for creating habitat and providing cover.

 Trees, or large woody debris, in river systems are critical to providing shelter, cover and habitat.
 Down trees catch other debris creating the log jams you see.
 Pools form under log jams where small fish hide and rest from fast moving water.
 Without shelter from fast moving water they are pushed out to the lake and eaten by lake dwelling predators.

-Finally, the construction of Kachess Dam in the early 1900’s also has negatively impacted the system.
+Finally, the construction of Kachess Dam in the early 1900’s has negatively impacted the system.
 A significant amount of habitat was lost when the lakes were raised – approximately 3/4 of a mile.
 The higher lake levels meant that sediment couldn’t be transported as it once had.
 When Little Kachess Lake is high in the spring it backs up water into the mouth of Kachess River.
 Gravels and sediments are then deposited much earlier in the system, raising the river bed height.
 As a result, when water levels fall in summer the water goes subsurface – also referred to as dewatering.

-Scientists think that Kachess River may have always dewatered to some extent.
-The timing of Kachess bull trout traveling up to spawn is much later than their relatives in Box Canyon and Gold.
-However, the extent of dewatering is likely much worse today than it was int he past due to the combination of human impacts and climate change.
+Fish out of Water Scientists think that Kachess River always dewatered to some extent.
+The timing of Kachess bull trout traveling up to spawn is much later than their relatives in Box Canyon and Gold Creek.
+However, the extent of dewatering is likely much worse today than it was in the past due to the combination of human impacts and climate change.
 This means less habitat for young rearing bull trout, who spend 3 to 4 years growing larger before moving to lakes.
-The process of dewatering takes place rapidly and year of young are not strong swimmers.
+The process of dewatering takes place rapidly and young bull trout are not strong swimmers.
 As a result, they become trapped in pools and sections of stream that go dry and they die.

-We can’t solve the problem of dewatering entirely since it is tied to the dam.
-However, from the information we are gathering we can find ways to retain and create better habitat for bull trout and other species.
+Solving the Kachess Rubik’s Cube We can’t solve the problem of dewatering entirely since it is tied to the dam.
+However, we can find ways to retain and create better habitat for bull trout and other species.
+The first step is gathering information about the upper Kachess watershed.
 There is a world of possibilities to help bull trout including:

-- Placing wood in strategic locations to create refuge during high flows so young fish aren’t pushed down river into the stretch that dewaters.
+Placing wood in strategic locations to create refuge during high flows so young fish aren’t pushed down river into the stretch that dewaters.

-- Identifying the previous locations of tributaries before they were cut off by the road and reconnect them.
+Identifying the previous locations of tributaries before they were cut off by the road and reconnect them.

-- Identifying relic channels that are lower than the current flood plain and directing flow there
+Identifying relic channels that are lower than the current flood plain and directing flow there

 The confluence of Mineral Creek (left) and Kachess River (right).
 Interesting fact: Mineral Creek contributes significantly more water than Kachess, but is much less utilized by bull trout when spawning.

-Kugel, Scott, “ABANDONED MINE LAND IMPACTS ON TRIBUTARIES IN THE UPPER YAKIMA RIVER WATERSHED, EASTERN CASCADES, WASHINGTON” (2018).
+Works Cited Kugel, Scott, “ABANDONED MINE LAND IMPACTS ON TRIBUTARIES IN THE UPPER YAKIMA RIVER WATERSHED, EASTERN CASCADES, WASHINGTON” (2018).
 All Master’s Theses.
 939.